-All writing assignments will be submitted to Canvas and must be in Microsoft Word (.docx of .doc) format, with the proper file extension.
-UF provides fee-free access to Office365 to create Word and other Office files as needed for this and other courses.
+All writing assignments will be submitted to Canvas and must be in .docx or .pdf format, with the proper file extension.
 Other file formats will not be accepted.
 All assignments must include citations and references formatted according to APA 7th edition.

 If you experience difficulties in the writing process are encouraged to contact your TA or me for advice or visit the UF Writing Studio (see Campus Helping Resources below).